cisagov/ScubaGear/baselines/exo.md

 ### Policies
 #### MS.EXO.3.1v1
 DKIM SHOULD be enabled for any custom domain.
-- _Rationale:_ It is trivial for an adversary to modify the `FROM` field of an email such that it appears to be a legitimate email sent by your agency, facilitating phishing attacks.
-DKIM is an additional method for email recipients to detect spoofed emails and additionally allows recipients to verify the integrity of email content.
+- _Rationale:_ An adversary may modify the `FROM` field of an email such that it appears to be a legitimate email sent by an agency, facilitating phishing attacks.
+Enabling DKIM is another means to allow recipients to detect spoofed emails and verify the integrity of email content.
 - _Last modified:_ June 2023

 ### Resources